UrbanCro/drx-library.lua/README.md

 ### Method 2: Direct File

-Simply paste the contents of `drx-library.lua` directly into your executor.
+Simply paste the contents of `drx-library.lua` directly into your script environment.

 ## Quick Start